 Do not place clothing or other flammable material on or near the appliance.
-Never place any objects on the appliance.
+Never place any objects on the heater.

-Appliance base assembly becomes very hot when running appliance.
-Keep children and adults away from hot surface to avoid burns or clothing ignition.
-Appliance will remain hot for a time after shutdown.
+Children and adults should be alerted to the hazard of high surface temperature and should stay away to avoid burns or clothing ignition.
+Heater will remain hot for a time after shutdown.
 Allow surface to cool before touching.
+WARNING: Do not place log scraps or volcanic stone on burner.